DanielOliver/renaissanceoflore.com/content/campaign_a_new_beginning/gameMaster.md

 * Dice rolls should not always be strictly followed.
 As appropriate, the DM may fudge the dice rolls so long as the players don't catch them doing so.
 An example of an appropriate scenario is to avoid a Total Party Kill where party revival/capture/imprisonment would not make any sense.
 This point is not always popular, but I'm not always good at estimating difficulty and so this is a fallback option.
 * To prevent the party from stalling out in discussion, I'll add some timers.
 These timers could be real or not.
 One example of a fake timer is tapping dice or metallic objects together behind the DM screen in the rhythm of footsteps.
 One example of a real timer could be cries for help from an innocent NPC or a bureaucrat poking their nose into the party's business, depends on the session.
 * Whenever a player starts losing interest in the current scene and the player starts doing some random actions on the side, I try to write it down.
 The consequences of the player's goofing around might come back to bite them later.
 This is also a hint to me that I need to get the scene moving forward.
+* I'm not trying to create a quiz show where the players will be asking the NPCs questions.
+I am trying to create a talk show where the player characters are interacting with each other, sharing their viewpoints, and building a worldview based on what they have in common.
+Relatively little information should be required to spark a player character commentating panel.
+* Monologuing NPCs and villains shouldn't give a lot of dense information.
+By the time the monologue is over, the players will have forgotten all but one idea from that speech.
+At most one or two ideas will remain after any speech, but all the audience will really remember is how you made them feel.
+Hopefully the villain strikes fear instead of boredom.

 <br/>
 <hr/>